Mojitoapplemint/ObsidianNote/Untitled 1.md

 Since I haven't gotten any scholarship information yet, I can't say whether the amount is sufficient.
 However, I personally think that an adequet amount would be when the student doesn't have to pay any money while the student is staying at Japan.

 Because I always value the oppertunity to get an unique experience more than money.
-If I can manage the total cost for the program, I would apply without any
+If I can manage the total cost for the program by myself, I would apply without any hesistance.

+Since my interest, math and computer science, is irrelevant to business as a field, knowledge that I will learn throughout the program might not be directly helpful for my study.
+However, I strongly believe that the whole experience during the program, collaborating with totally different people in totally different environment, will widen my view and strength various social skills.